bondy-io/bondy_docs/docs/tutorials/security/same_sign_on.md

 Now `Linda` can authenticate to all three realms using a single set of credentuals.
 Moreover, performing a password change on any of the three realms will actually change it in the SSO realm, having immediate effect across all associated realms.

+## FAQs
+### Is this the same as Single Sign-on?

+No. Same Sign-on still requires the user to authenticate again when opening a session on a realm.
+See [Bondy Single Sign-on](/concepts/single_sign_on).

+### Where does the authorization happen?

+Authorization is still performed by the realm the user is connecting to.
+That means the permissions will be those granted by the local RBAC configuration for the realm.
+Bondy Same Sign-on only handles authentication.